OUR STRATEGIC PLAN

 For whānau and community

-- Young people can use the stage or screen as their voice and share important messages to their whānau and community
+- Young people can use the stage or screen as their voice and share important messages with their whānau and community

 - Deepens understanding of diversity within the community - cultures, identities and ideas

-- Celebrates shared identity within local community - shared history, whakapapa and lived experiences
+- Celebrates shared identity within local communities - shared history, whakapapa and lived experiences